This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 Identify and verify potential technical risks.
 Technical risks can include:

-The Technical Specification covers (amongst other information):
+The Technical Specification covers (among other information):

 The specifications are based on the Business Requirements and Experience Requirements.